Weicheng783/casa0015_weicheng/README.md

 ## Include A Section That Tells Developers How To Install The App

-Include a section that gives intructions on how to install the app or run it in Flutter.
+Include a section that gives instructions on how to install the app or run it in Flutter.
 What versions of the plugins are you assuming?
 Maybe define a licence

 ##  Contact Details